 What’s better than sitting around a crackling fire with your friends on a cool summer night?
 Sharing this experience at your own fire pit!
 This time of year, it’s great for outdoor entertaining since it provides a little extra warmth on nights when the temperature dips down while keeping the bugs at bay.
-Once you add this feature to your property, though, you become responsible for the ongoing maintenance.
+Once you add this feature to your property, though, you become responsible for the ongoing maintenance and fire pit safety.
 So, try to remember these tips throughout summer.

 Location, Location, Location

 Honestly, where you place the fire pit initially will determine not only how safe it is use after use, but also how much maintenance it requires.
 As a basic precaution, you should install your fire pit (a minimum of) 10 feet from any other structure.
 This includes decks, fences, porches, patios, sheds, etc. Moreover, you should keep the area around the pit cleared of debris within that same 10-foot radius.
 Doing so will reduce the chance of flames spreading to other parts of your property, as well as keep unsafe items from accidentally drifting within range of the fire.